lo-language/velo/docs/basics.md

 foo = sqrt(25);	// foo will be assigned 5
 ```

-If a request is sent asynchronously, the next statement will be executed immediately, without waiting for a reply, but a **consequent** to be executed after a reply is received can be attached to the request using the `after` construct.
+If a request is sent asynchronously, the next statement will be executed immediately, without waiting for a reply.
+If you'd like to do something after a response is received, a **handler**  can be attached to the request using a `then` clause (to handle a success response) or a `catch` clause (to handle a failure).

 ```
-after readFile(fileName):
+*readFile(fileName) then {
 	log("done reading `fileName`");
+};

 log("this will be logged first");
 ```

-*Note: all statements following an asynchronous request are executed before any consequent is run.
+*Note: all statements following an asynchronous request are executed before any handler is run except in the case of futures (see below).
 Replies to async requests are enqueued as they are received.*

-Like most protocols, but unlike most languages, Exa has a clear and explicit concept of failure: *every request can succeed or fail.* This is implemented not by [somehow](https://en.wikipedia.org/wiki/Semipredicate_problem) marking or categorizing a reply as success or failure, but by providing a dedicated channel for failure replies: every request includes neither, either, or both of two distinct consequents - a success consequent, introduced by the `after` construct, and a failure consequent, introduced by the `failure` construct.
+Like most protocols, but unlike most languages, Exa has a clear and explicit concept of failure: *every request can succeed or fail.* This is implemented not by [somehow](https://en.wikipedia.org/wiki/Semipredicate_problem) marking or categorizing a reply as success or failure, but by providing a second channel for failure responses: every request includes neither, either, or both of two distinct handlers - a success handler, introduced by the `after` construct, and a failure handler, introduced by the `failure` construct.

 ```
 after readFile(fileName):